-Welcome back for Fab Five on Friday!
+Welcome back for Friday Five!
 Today I want to feature 5 organizations that have meaning and promote a great cause.
 I don’t know about you, but I love to purchase products and support companies that give back to the community and help make the world a better place, even if it means spending a little bit more.

 I can’t make as big of an impact as just one person, so I do my best to support others who have the means to do it instead.
 I highly encourage you to look into these items and to become more aware of the footprint you leave through the products you buy.
 We can’t control everything, but we can have a positive influence as global citizens with the way we spend our money.

 1. It Starts with Me Campaign— My dear friend Chrissy, an up-and-coming author, shaved her head to raise awareness for human trafficking victims last month.
 She is almost at the end of her campaign to raise $21,000 by April 21 (next Tuesday) to benefit the A21 campaign.
 As an eGroup, we were able to pray over her and celebrate her boldness on the night she shaved her head as a symbol of what many women who are trafficked experience.
 It was a night I won’t forget.
 Our friend Kelly articulates it better than I ever could here.
 If you’re interested in donating, click on “It Starts With Me Campaign” above to help us support an organization that is actively putting a stop to human trafficking worldwide.